jdittrich/userNeedResearchBook/text/allURBook.md

 asking the questions)

-We recorded the data by doing an audio recording of questions and answers in addition to notes.
+We recorded the data by doing an audio recording of questions and answers in addition to handwritten notes.
 We photographed and sketched participants during key activities and made photos and sketches of tools important to their work.